 This paper only begins the process of analogizing from the just war tradition to create an ethical framework for domestic politics.
 Several different authors suggested this project prior to the beginning of my research.
 Now it has been started, but only the groundwork has been laid; further work is essential.
 For instance, what the jus ad bellum legitimate authority requirement should entail in the domestic sphere is still far from clear.
 Moreover, my applications of just war principles to specific, real-world examples of political conflict are by no means definitive.
 Much good could come from a more rigorous analysis of the cases and other like them.
 Finally, there is ample room for debate about my distinction between the politics of peaceful cooperation and the politics of warlike competition, as well as debate about which of the two poles Americans gravitated toward in the past––and which they should strive for now.

-The just war tradition is one of country’s most valuable intellectual treasures.
+The just war tradition is one of our country’s most valuable intellectual treasures.
 Using its wisdom, we have trained our soldiers and international judges to resist evil and protect good without falling into either pacifism or cynical realism.
 Polarization is making our politics and public discourse increasingly warlike.
 This creates a tense, fraught atmosphere in which boundaries are blurred and we are tempted to abandon our moral commitments.
 We should use the principles of the just war tradition to help us regain ethical clarity and avoid evil.
 Hopefully, they will remind us that the true goal of all just wars is a just peace, and that every citizen must, in the words of Augustine, “Be a peacemaker, … even in fighting, so that through your victory you might bring those whom you defeat to the advantages of peace.”

 BIBLIOGRAPHY